alicegu2009/shell-operator/BINDING_CONVERSION.md

 - `conversions` — a required list of conversion rules.
 These rules are used to determine if a custom resource in ConversionReview can be converted by the hook.

-- `fromVersion` — a version of a custom resources that hook can convert.
+    - `fromVersion` — a version of a custom resource that hook can convert.

-- `toVersion` — a version of a custom resources that hook can produce.
+    - `toVersion` — a version of a custom resource that hook can produce.

 ## Example